 I feel, in the quest for knowledge, our free country has allowed an evil upon us that comes to us through the education system.
 We have given free reign to teachers in schools, professors in college, and the scientific establishment, to influence our Biblical base of knowledge so that the Bible is no longer our sole rule of truth and practice.
-We have allowed evolution in until it seems to be accepted by everybody, even a huge percent of Christians believe it in some form, and all in the name of pursuing education and wisdom.
-Here I want to speak of psychology and psychiatry and the myth given to us of self-esteem.
-The myth has become a foundation upon which many faulty, anti-Biblical beliefs come.
-Self-esteem and prideare sisters that follow each other wherever they go.
+We have allowed evolution in until it now seems accepted by all.
+Even a huge percent of Christians believe it in some form, and all in the name of pursuing education and wisdom.
+Here I want to speak of psychology and psychiatry and the myth, given to us of self-esteem.
+The myth has become a foundation upon which many faulty anti-Biblical beliefs come.
+Self-esteem and pride are "sisters" that follow each other wherever they go.
 Indeed, many people use the terms interchangeably.

 I believe a better concept for the Christian to exhibit in this life is self-awareness.
 We are to be aware of the people around us.
 We are to be aware if we are an example for God and how we measure up to His expectations.
 We are to be aware if our behavior is a stumbling block to others or is unhealthy to ourselves.
 We are to be self-aware.
 The issue of our self-worth is an entirely different matter and is provided by the indwelling Spirit.
 He is the One that lifts us up.
 He rewards us with blessings.
 He sanctifies us.
 He guides our path as we walk among men.
 We are to walk with God and be self-aware.